tldr-pages/tldr/pages/common/npm-unpublish.md

 `npm unpublish {{package_name}} --timeout {{milliseconds}}`

-- To prevent accidental unpublishing, use the `--dry-run` flag to see what would be unpublishing:
+- To prevent accidental unpublishing, use the `--dry-run` flag to see what would be unpublished:

 `npm unpublish {{package_name}} --dry-run`